lsds/intravisor/runtime/musl-lkl/lkl/Documentation/trace/ftrace.rst

 	the trace displays additional information about the latency, as described in "Latency trace format".

-  pause-on-trace
-	When set, opening the trace file for read, will pause writing to the ring buffer (as if tracing_on was set to zero).
-	This simulates the original behavior of the trace file.
-	When the file is closed, tracing will be enabled again.

-  hash-ptr
-        When set, "%p" in the event printk format displays the hashed pointer value instead of real address.
-        This will be useful if you want to find out which hashed value is corresponding to the real value in trace log.

   record-cmd
 	When any event or tracer is enabled, a hook is enabled in the sched_switch trace point to fill comm cache